Cybercrime: What You Need to Know as an Online Business Owner

 Let’s say on an unfortunate day, you lose this laptop.
 What’s next?

-A cyber hacker discovers your laptop and installs a malicious software on your system that results in the leakage of customers’ data including their personal identifiable information.
+A cyber hacker discovers your laptop and installs malicious software on your system that results in the leakage of customers’ data including their personally identifiable information.

 Time has passed but you’re now in the deep end, with your business suffering significant and unrecoverable financial losses, reputation damage & legal consequences.